EmblemDevCo/javascript-interview-questions/README.md

 };
 ```

-Using an object store the array values as object keys
+Using an object, store the array values as object keys

 (duplicate keys aren't allowed so need to check if it already exists)